nodejs/abi-stable-node/README.md

 for details on the remaining work.

 Copies of the Node.js source with the changes for the ABI Stable Node API are in branches in this repo.
-Currently we have the following version:
+Currently we have the following versions:

 * api-prototype-0.10.40
 * api-prototype-0.12.7